 The Mont d'Arbois cable car

-Open during the summer season (from 26th June to 31st August), it carries non-golfers, walkers, mountain bikers, and paragliders, amongst others, up to an altitude of above 1800 metres to enjoy their favourite leisure activity.
+Open during the summer season, it carries non-golfers, walkers, mountain bikers, and paragliders, amongst others, up to an altitude of above 1800 metres to enjoy their favourite leisure activity.

 To make things even easier, there is an underground car park just beneath the Club, with a lift that takes you right to the entrance of the Mont d’Arbois cable car.